by Ellen Castelow

 After landing with some 12,000 men, including 7,000 archers and taking Caen in Normandy, Edward III moved northwards.
 Edward’s forces were continually tracked by a much larger French army, until they finally arrived at Crécy in 1346 with a force of 8,000.

 The English took a defensive position in three divisions on ground that sloped downwards, with the archers on the flanks.
 One of these divisions was commanded by Edward’s sixteen year old son Edward the Black Prince.
 The French first sent out the mercenary Genoese crossbowmen, numbering between 6000 and 12,000 men.
-With a firing rate of three – five volleys per minute they were however no match for the English and Welsh longbow men who could fire ten – twelve arrows in the same amount of time.
+With a shooting rate of three – five volleys per minute they were however no match for the English and Welsh longbow men who could release ten – twelve arrows in the same amount of time.
 It is also reported that rain had adversely affected the bowstrings of the crossbows.

 Philip VI, after commenting on the uselessness of his archers, sent forward his cavalry who charged through and over his own crossbowmen.
 The English and Welsh archers and men-at-arms held them off not just once, but 16 times in total.
 During one of these attacks Edward’s son The Black Prince came under direct attack, but his father refused to send help, claiming he needed to ‘win his spurs’.